Configuration Files

 manage the configuration and workload.
 Some sites employ an alternative

-mechanism for sampling and reporting this to the right set of people and wish
+mechanism for sampling and reporting this to the right set of people and wish to

-unable to make the appropriate configuration changes for themselves.
+to make the appropriate configuration changes for themselves.